maolarte/Aurora/README.md

 ### `process_meltwater`

-This scripted returned a dataset of which the raw dataa had been retrieved from [Meltwater API](https://developer.meltwater.com/docs/meltwater-api/).
+This script returned a dataset of which the raw dataa had been retrieved from [Meltwater API](https://developer.meltwater.com/docs/meltwater-api/).
 This script was run to aggregate the data to a manageble size while perserving desired indicators types.
-The process dataset was used in [Redes sociales](https://github.com/Auh3b/immap-migration-dashboard/blob/main/src/components/views/Media.tsx).
+The process dataset was used in [Redes sociales](https://github.com/Auh3b/immap-migration-dashboard/blob/main/src/components/views/Media.tsx) page in carto dashboard.
 Access to the raw data is no longer available.
 Last update was `29/10/2023`.
 As such active development of this script was seized.